Sarah Sherman: Other work

 Sherman was credited as a screenwriter for the reality comedy film sequel Jackass Forever (2022).
 She co-starred in the Adam Sandler comedy film You Are So Not Invited to My Bat Mitzvah (2023) and was cast as a character in downloadable content for the video game High on Life (2022).
 She voice acted as "Coriander Cadaverish" in the animated film Nimona (2023) and in a cameo for season 2 of Severance (2025).
+She is expected to star in CoComelon: The Movie, which will be released in 2027.

 Since October 2023, Sherman has hosted the NTS Radio show Freakradio Emergency Hotline.
 Among the artists she has played on the program are Macula Dog, Doug Lussenhop, Johnny Pemberton, Clownvis Presley, Negativland, and The Residents.
 On September 5, 2024, Sherman began her guest starring role as dialect coach Robin Finch—for Lois Cerillo, played by Rena Sofer—in the daytime soap opera General Hospital.
 In 2024, she debuted as a host for the HBO Max game show Human vs Hamster.